coderefinery/cmake/_episodes/06-help.md

 teaching: 5
 exercises: 0
 questions:
-  - "Where can I find help?"
+  - Where can I find help?
 ---

 ## Finding help